Minard-NG/REST-Countries-API-with-color-theme-switcher/README.md

 # Country Navigator

-In this project, I integrate with the famous REST Countries API to pull country data and display it nicely for easy use by users.
-Also added a theme switcher and subtle transition effects to improve user experience.
+In this project, I explored the asynchronous nature of JavaScript.
+For this project, I integrated with the famous REST Countries API to pull country data and display it nicely for easy use by users.
+I also, added a theme switcher and subtle transition effects to improve user experience.

 ## Table of contents